brteo/NFTauctions/api/README.md

 router.route('/').get(isAuth, rbac('users', 'read:any'), controller.get);
 ```

-If you want to check any or own inside controllers
+If you want to check "any" or "own" inside controllers

 ```js
 // route.js